Storehouse New Mexico is a nonprofit community-based food pantry that provides free groceries to people in need.

-The Storehouse became a non-profit organization in 1976 with one specific goal: to help New Mexicans solve their food insecurities regardless of race, faith, age, gender, or disability.
+The Storehouse became a nonprofit organization in 1976 with one specific goal: to help New Mexicans solve their food insecurities regardless of race, faith, age, gender, or disability.
 Hunger has increased over recent years, but so has the Storehouse’s reach and ability to help.
-The Storehouse provides nutritious food to over 53,000 people a year.
+The Storehouse provides nutritious food to approximately 50,000 people a year.

-In 1976, Titus and Charlotte Scholl, a local pastor and his wife, realized that too many people in Albuquerque were going hungry.
-Instead of standing by, they took it upon themselves to do something to help.
-They spoke to friends and family, gathered collections and began to distribute food out of the trunk of their car and occasionally their own garage.
-Many years later, when the Storehouse found its current home near the corner of Central and Broadway in downtown Albuquerque, the Storehouse was supporting close to 10,500 families.
+In 1970, Titus and Charlotte Scholl, a local pastor and his wife, realized that too many people in Albuquerque were going hungry.
+Instead of standing by, they took it upon themselves to help.
+They spoke to friends and family, gathered collections, and began to distribute food out of the trunk of their car.

-In an effort to find more ways to end hunger in New Mexico, a few years later the Scholls also founded the Roadrunner Food Bank in 1980.
-We have continued to worked closely together since then.
+In an effort to find more ways to end hunger in New Mexico, a few years later the Scholls also founded the Roadrunner Food Bank.
+We continue to work closely with Roadrunner to feed our community.

-The Scholls, and eventually a team of volunteers, survived entirely on community support and the generous contributions of food and resources they were able to gather.
+The Scholls, and eventually a team of volunteers, survived entirely on community support and the generous contributions of food and resources they were able to gather themselves.

-The Scholl family wasn’t especially well known or wealthy, they were just thoughtful people who wanted to “prove someone cares”.
+The Scholl family wasn’t especially well known or wealthy.
+They were just thoughtful people who wanted to “prove someone cares”.
 That mindset remains part of the social fabric of the Storehouse today.
-Our goal is for everyone who walks through our door to get nutritious food and the caring our our team.
+Our goal is for everyone who walks through our door to get nutritious food and know that every member of the Storehouse team cares.

-- supplies the average client with about 60 meals
+- Supplies the average client with about 65 meals per month

 Hunger in New Mexico

-- New Mexico is ranked #2 in childhood hunger in the United States and among the highest for adult hunger, too
+- New Mexico is ranked #1 in childhood hunger in the United States and among the highest for adult hunger, too

-- 1 out of every 4 children in New Mexico is hungry
+- 1 out of every 5 children in New Mexico is experiencing hunger

-- Hunger impacts the overall health and education attainment of our community
+- Hunger impacts the overall health and education possibilities of our community

 Please consider supporting our mission to feed hungry people in New Mexico.